Khopa/CordovaService-Examples/readme.md

 ##Installing examples :##

-- Install this folder as a plugin (This will also install CordovaService)
+- Install this repository as a plugin (This will also install CordovaService)

 ```
 cordova plugin add https://github.com/Khopa/CordovaService-Examples